shamicker/pytorch-challenge/PyTorch_Challenge.md

 ### Error Functions ###
 We'll be using **error functions** to tell us how far we are from the solution - just the distance from the goal.

+There are different kinds of error functions:
+- log-loss error function
+- cross entropy error function
+- negative log loss error function (as seen in lesson 4)j

 ### Log-loss Error Function ###
 I didn't fully understand this. **Log-loss** wasn't mentioned and the quiz was for *gradient descent* which he said we'd look at later...?